renbingfei/androidAcoustic/README.md

 ![Alt text](/figs/modulations.jpg?raw=true "Figure 1- Different Modulation Scheme in Time Domain")

-As block diagram in figure 2 shows, transmitter is structured by different submodules and each of these modules take a responsibility for transmitting a signal.
+As block diagram in figure 2 shows, transmitter is structured by different submodules and each of these modules take a responsibility for transmitting signal.

 ![Alt text](/figs/block.jpg?raw=true "Figure 2- Transmitter Block Diagram")